uni-notes/uni-notes/docs/Open_Electives/Economics/06 Elements of Market.md

 ### Individual Demand Curve

-can vary from one individual to another even for the same commodity, due to factors of trade (1st note) [Factors of trade](01/#Factors of trade)
+can vary from one individual to another even for the same commodity, due to [Factors of Trade](01_Intro.md#factors of trade)

 graph is a straight line with a negative slope